Community Detection Guarantees Using Embeddings Learned by Node2Vec: Introduction

 Consequently, if we apply a k-means algorithm to the embeddings learned via node2vec, as $n \to \infty$ we will classify at least $100(1-\epsilon)$\% of vertices to the correct community (up to permutation) with asymptotic probability $1$, for any $\epsilon > 0$. \end{theorem}

-We give formal theorem statements, complete with full conditions, in Section~\ref{sec:results}.
+We give formal theorem statements, complete with full conditions, in Section~\ref{sec:results}; we note that our results extend to graph models beyond SBMs and are not limited to the dense regime.
+To give some brief intuition for the method of proof, we show that the probability that a pair $(u, v)$ is positively or negatively sampled within node2vec concentrates around a function which depends only on the underlying communities $c(u)$ and $c(v)$ of $u$ and $v$.
+With this, we are able to argue that the node2vec loss concentrates uniformly (in a neighborhood of their minima) around a function whose minima $M^*$ is such that $M^*_{u,v} = \widetilde{M}_{c(u), c(v)}$ for some matrix $\widetilde{M}$.
+This allows us to show that any set of embeddings which minimize the node2vec loss will converge (up to rotation) to vectors which depend only on the community label, which consequently allows us to give consistency guarantees for clustering algorithms such as k-means.

 We highlight that while the theoretical properties of spectral clustering are well studied in the literature, there are relatively few theoretical guarantees provided for more modern embedding procedures such as node2vec.
 Our work provides some of the first theoretical results for models of this form.
 Our main contributions are the following: \begin{enumerate}[label=\roman*)] \item We give convergence guarantees for embeddings learned via node2vec, under various sparsity regimes of (degree corrected) stochastic block models.
 We then use this to give weak consistency guarantees for community detection, when using the embeddings as features within a k-means clustering algorithm.

 \item We verify the theoretical guarantees for simulated networks and examine the the performance of this procedure on real networks.
-We also empirically investigate important extensions of these theoretical results, relating to rates of recovery for community detection between node2vec and spectral clustering methods. \end{enumerate}
+We also empirically investigate important extensions of these theoretical results, relating to rates of recovery for community detection between node2vec and spectral clustering methods.
+We identify that as these networks grow the sampling parameters in node2vec have little impact on the performance of the proposed procedure. \end{enumerate}

 The layout of the paper is as follows.
 In Section~\ref{sec:framework} we formulate the problem of constructing an embedding of the nodes in a network and state the criterion under which we consider community detection.
 In Section~\ref{sec:results} we give the main result of this paper, the conditions under which k-means clustering of the node2vec embedding of a network gives consistent community recovery.
 In Section~\ref{sec:exps} we verify these theoretical results empirically and investigate potential further results.
 In Section~\ref{sec:conclusion} we summarize our contributions and consider potential extensions.